irislapa/misko3-tetris/README.md

 ```bash
 sudo tar -xvjf /Downloads/gcc-arm-none-eabi-10.3-2021.10-x86_64-linux.tar.bz2 -C /usr/share
 ```
-After that you will be required to create soft-links to the binaries so that project can compile:
+After that you will be required to create soft-links to the binaries so that make can execute them and compile:
 ```bash
 cd /usr/bin
 sudo ln -s /usr/share/gcc-arm-none-eabi-10.3-2021.10/bin/arm-none-eabi-gcc arm-none-eabi-gcc